Musicals101.com

 Eva TanguayEva Tanguay, one of vaudeville's all-time greatest stars.
 Fans called her "The Girl Who Made Vaudeville Famous."

 When a performer's name appeared on the top of the billboard listing each week's acts, they were at the "top of the bill" or a headliner.
 Headliners got the best dressing rooms and the highest salaries, up to $4000 a week in the big time.
 It is tough enough to turn on star power for one performance a day – imagine two to five shows a day!
 While some of the greatest vaudeville stars were short on talent, they had tons of personality and extraordinary stamina.
 Since many of these longtime audience favorites predated the age of talking film, their names are now forgotten.
-A short list of outstanding headliners would have to include –
+A short list of celebrated headliners –

 Clean Comedy